 It is also advisable that all investors should seek advice from a professional investment advisor before making any investment in Financial Instruments;

-Lykke Vanuatu Ltd reserve the rights to void any positions opened and was subsequently closed within 1 minute.
+Lykke Cyprus Ltd reserve the rights to void any positions opened and was subsequently closed within 1 minute.
 Any profit, loss, and/or commission fees made through these transactions may be deemed invalid.

 Force majeure